SenseiRofu/MyProjectDescription/README.md

 - Step 4: Create two S3 Buckets and set one of these as static website.

-- Step 5: Download or clone project definition from `Clarusway` repo on Github
+- Step 5: Download or clone project definition from ` repo on Github

 - Step 6: Prepare your Github repository